Andrew Yang 2020 presidential campaign: Background

 Yang graduated from Brown University in 1996, concentrating in economics and political science.
 He then attended Columbia Law School, earning a Juris Doctor in 1999.
+After working in law for five months, he transitioned into a business career, ultimately becoming CEO of test preparation company Manhattan GMAT.
 In 2011, Yang founded Venture for America (VFA), a nonprofit organization that encourages entrepreneurship by matching recent college graduates with startups in various cities across the United States.
 In 2012, President Barack Obama recognized Yang as a "Champion of Change" for his work with VFA.
 In 2015, Obama further recognized Yang as a "Presidential Ambassador for Global Entrepreneurship".
 Yang stepped down as VFA's leader in March 2017.

 Yang stated that he first took an interest in universal basic income (UBI) after reading Martin Ford's book Rise of the Robots.
-Andy Stern's book, Raising the Floor, further persuaded Yang to support UBI.
+Andy Stern's book Raising the Floor further persuaded Yang to support UBI.
+In 2017, Yang decided to run for president after Stern remarked to him that no presidential candidate supported UBI.

 Campaign

-2017–18
+2017

 Yang's candidacy began on November 6, 2017, when he filed with the Federal Election Commission to participate in the Democratic primaries.
 Andrew Yang was the second Democrat to announce his candidacy for the presidency.
 The campaign began with a small initial staff working out of an apartment owned by Yang's mother.
 He ran on the slogans "Humanity First" and "Make America Think Harder" (MATH).
 According to BBC, Yang was "one of the first and most recognizable East Asian-Americans in history to run for president".
 He stated that he hoped his "campaign can inspire Asian Americans to be engaged in politics."
 Had he been nominated, he would have become the first Asian American to serve as any major party's presidential candidate, and had he been elected, he would have become the first Asian-American president.

+2018

 On April 3, 2018, Yang released The War on Normal People, a book discussing technological change, automation, job displacement, the economy, and the need for a UBI.
 In a press release on April 19, 2018, he announced that he would be personally giving one resident of New Hampshire $1,000 per month in 2019 to show the effectiveness of his UBI policy, the "Freedom Dividend".
 He announced that he would do the same thing in Iowa in 2019.
 On August 10, 2018, Yang was a keynote speaker at the largest Democratic fundraiser in Iowa, the Iowa Democratic Wing Ding.
 In 2018, he made seven trips to Iowa and six trips to New Hampshire, the first two states to vote in the primaries.